 People with Down syndrome are born with an extra chromosome.
 Chromosomes are bundles of genes, and your body relies on having just the right number of them.
 With Down syndrome, this extra chromosome leads to a range of issues that affect you both mentally and physically.

-Their mental abilities will vary, but most have mild to moderate issues with thinking, reasoning, and understanding.
-They’ll learn and pick up new skills their whole lives, but may take longer to reach important goals like walking, talking, and developing social skills.
+Mental abilities vary, but most people with Down syndrome have mild to moderate issues with thinking, reasoning, and understanding.
+They’ll learn and pick up new skills their whole lives, but they may take longer to reach important goals like walking, talking, and developing social skills.

 Many people with Down syndrome don’t have any other health issues, but some do.
 Common conditions include heart problems and trouble hearing and seeing.

-Normally, each cell in your body has 23 pairs of chromosomes.
-One chromosome in each pair comes from your mother.
-The other comes from your father.
+For most people, each cell in your body has 23 pairs of chromosomes.
+One chromosome in each pair comes from your mother and the other comes from your father.

 While doctors don’t know what causes it, they do know that women 35 and older have a higher chance of having a baby with Down syndrome.
 If you’ve already had a child with Down syndrome, you’re more likely to have another one who has it as well.

 It’s not common, but it is possible to pass Down syndrome from parent to child.
 Sometimes, a parent has what experts call “translocated” genes.
 That means some of their genes aren’t in their normal place, perhaps on a different chromosome from where they’d usually be found.

 The parent doesn’t have Down syndrome because they have the right number of genes, but their child may have what’s called “translocation Down syndrome.”
 Not everyone with translocation Down syndrome gets it from their parents -- it may also happen by chance.